How to get Saved

 Repent therefore, and turn back, that your sins may be blotted out, that times of refreshing may come from the presence of the Lord, and that he may send the Christ appointed for you, Jesus, whom heaven must receive until the time for restoring all the things about which God spoke by the mouth of his holy prophets long ago. -- Acts 3:19-21

 Purpose: The Jews were amazed at the wonder they saw (Acts 3:10), this caught a crowd's attention and Peter used to opportunity to preach to them (Acts 3:11).
-Peter left out the "believe" part again, because these Jews were already believing in God and had just witnessed the power of God.
-He did not have to convince them to believe in God, but he had to warn them to repent from their sins.
+Peter left out the "believe" part again, because these religious Jews were already believing in God.
+Peter had mention the "holy prophets" because he knew that his audience already know God and he had their attention because they had just witnessed the power of God.
+However, he also realized that the one important thing they were lacking was repentance from their sins.

 Paul addressing the residents of Areopagus